 What are the application requirements for the MFA program?
 Do I have to take the GRE to apply?

-What’s the Summer Writers Colony?
+What is the Summer Writers Colony?

-The Summer Writers Colony gives students the opportunity to discover the writer’s life in New York City.
+The Summer Writers Colony gives undergraduate and non-credit continuing education students the opportunity to discover the writer’s life in New York City.
 Each June, three short weeks transform the lives and creative practices of 36 students.
 Summer Writing Colony students participate in intensive workshops and literary salons with New School faculty members and visiting authors.
 Past visiting writers include Joan Acoccela, John Ashbery, Mary Jo Bang, Frank Bidart, Peter Carey, Susan Choi, Lucille Clifton, Billy Collins, Bruce Coville, John D’Agata, Lydia Davis, Jonathan Dee, Mark Doty, Jennifer Egan, Stephen Elliot, Thomas Sayers Ellis, Lynn Emanuel, Jeffrey Eugenides, Mary Gaitskill, Louise Glück, Jorie Graham, Andrew Sean Greer, Linda Gregg, Chad Harbach, Adam Haslett, Amy Hempel, A.M.
 Holmes, Fanny Howe, Major Jackson, Edward P. Jones, Heidi Julavits, Nicole Krauss, Ben Lerner, Lucette Lagnado, Jhumpa Lahiri, Dennis Lehane, Phillip Lopate, Sarah Manguso, Ann M. Martin, Domingo Martinez, Claire Messud, Rick Moody, Honor Moore, Walter Dean Myers, Maggie Nelson, Joyce Carol Oates, Joseph O’Neill, Brenda Shaughnessy, David Shields, Tracy K. Smith, Darin Strauss, John Jeremiah Sullivan, James Tate, Benjamin Taylor, Jean Valentine, Colson Whitehead, Elizabeth Winthrop, and Kevin Young.

 Continuing Education Questions